VPanjeta/Linear-SVM/README.md

 # Linear-SVM
-Simple implementation of linear SVM in python using sklearn
+Simple implementation of linear SVM in python using scikit_learn matplotlib numpy